<big>Glossary of Painting Terms</big>(As of July 2003)

 Topcoat

-This dried layer has a thickness in the range of approximately 50 micrometers.
+Is this dried layer located within a thickness range of approximately 50 μm?

-to cover the underground area.
-Poor coverage can be caused by inadequate...
+to cover the underlying surface.
+Poor coverage can be due to inadequate...

-It may be due to excessive agitation or over-dilution.
+It may be due to excessive stirring or over-dilution.

 White or pastel colors typically have high opacity.